Visit http://gsm.utmck.edu/cme/courses/TargetedPain/main.cfm, for more information and to register.

 Targeted Pain Treatment differs from other approaches to pain management by seeking to treat the true cause of pain, rather than focusing on lowering a patient's pain score.

 Purpose of the TPT Toolkit is to provide tools and information needed to help clinicians implement targeted pain treatment in their practices.
 These include decision aids, references, and other useful resources as developed and collated.
-The TPT Toolkit contains downloadable tools, templates and decision aids to help you practice Targeted Pain Treatment, access to 2019 Conference speaker talks, and infographics.
+The TPT Toolkit contains downloadable tools, templates and decision aids to help you practice Targeted Pain Treatment and infographics.

 To access the TPT Toolkit, please click here: TPT Toolkit Download (Your email address is required)